Have you ever heard anyone say that ranking on Google is hard work — and there just aren’t any SEO secrets that can help you boost your ranking?

 2. SSL Encryption

-An SSL encryption is a small but mighty secret tool to consider.
+An SSL encryption is a small but mighty SEO secrets tool to consider.
 Google introduced it in 2014, and it has grown in popularity ever since.
 The SSL encryption — or “HTTPS” — boosts the security of your website.
 It’s great for SEO and will keep your visitors’ data safe when they land on your website.
 Consider activating an SSL encryption if you have an eCommerce website that requires users to enter a username, a password and credit card information to complete a transaction.
 Your website visitors might not know your site is encrypted with SSL, but you and the search engines crawling your website will.
 It doesn’t take long to implement, either.
 All you have to do is call your hosting provider.

 3. Structured Data

-Structured data helps Google decide what search results will appear.
+The thing in our SEO secrets list is structured data.
+It helps Google decide what search results will appear.
 This is also referred to as Schema.
 A combination of ratings, images and locations will improve your site’s ranking and increase its chance of appearing above its competitors.

 4. Title Tags

 Does each and every page on your website have a title tag?
 If it does, take a closer look.
 Title tags should be under 55 characters.
 The title tag tells Google and other search engines what content is on your website.
 The keywords should match the content that’s on the webpage.
 The better the keyword selection, the higher the chance your website will appear when someone searches for what’s on your site.
+This is one of the main SEO secrets that you need to know!

 5. Meta Descriptions